Kalid-Geleta/Speedrush/README.md

 Launch the game with the following command: npm start
-Open your web browser and go to http://localhost:3000 to play DinoWorld.
+Open your web browser and go to http://localhost:3000 to play Speedrush.

 **Controls**
 Jump: Spacebar